 There are many reasons why one may require a cornea transplant.
 Generally, cornea transplants are recommended by eye surgeons in Calgary to improve patients’ vision and overall quality of life.
 Here are some of the most common reasons why cornea transplants are performed:

 One of the main reasons why an individual may require a cornea transplant is because of an infection in the eye.
-Infections can lead to corneal scarring, making it challenging for people to see clearly and lead to the necessity of a cornea transplant.
+Infections can lead to corneal scarring, making it challenging for people to see clearly and leading to the necessity of a cornea transplant.
 People may develop eye infections due to a weakened immune system, eye rubbing, and contact lenses.

 Another reason why one may need a cornea transplant is due to a condition known as Fuch’s Dystrophy.
 This is a disease of the cornea that causes the endothelial layer to die.
 The role of the endothelial layer is to produce fluid that keeps the cornea clear and healthy.
 When this layer is damaged, the cornea becomes inflamed, leading to blurred and cloudy vision and often pain.